What is Talus (US)?

 TLDR

-Talus (US) is a decentralized infrastructure protocol built on the Sui blockchain, designed to power a verifiable, on-chain economy for autonomous AI agents.
+Talus (US) is a decentralized infrastructure protocol built on the Sui blockchain, designed to enable the creation and execution of verifiable, autonomous AI agents.

-1. Core Purpose: It provides the building blocks for developers to create, deploy, and manage AI agents that can execute complex, multi-step workflows transparently on-chain.
+1. Decentralized AI Automation: It provides the building blocks for developers to create AI agents that can perform complex, multi-step workflows both on and off-chain with transparency.

-3. Token Utility: The US token is used for paying workflow fees, staking, registering agents/tools, and participating in governance, with a portion of protocol revenue dedicated to buybacks and burns.
+3. US Token Utility: The native US token powers the ecosystem, used for paying workflow fees, staking, registering agents/tools, and participating in governance, with a portion of revenue dedicated to buybacks and burns.

 Deep Dive